A place of possibility for neurodivergent creatives

 Early Access is priced between $10-30/mo (sliding scale) with $20/mo being the standard price.
 Once we have a sizable number of people, I may raise the price for new members, but early members can retain this rate for life (even if they take breaks).

+I have spent a lot of time learning various methods of inner work.
 I have training in Nonviolent Communication (NVC), Hakomi (a mindfulness-based therapy method), Presence-Based Coaching, trauma healing, adult attachment styles, and group dynamics.
+But I never really wanted to be a therapist.
+I mostly just used it to heal my own CPTSD and trauma-based patterns.

 What is welcome: diverse folks, including those who identify as queer, trans, genderqueer, non-binary, polyamorous, kinky, etc.